atc1441/CH_HID_Arduino/README.md

 Then open the "CH552_Interface" Example and click on upload to flash it to the CH55x connected via usb.

+## You can support my work via paypal: https://paypal.me/hoverboard1 this keeps projects like this comming.

 For more information about this library please visit https://github.com/atc1441/CH_HID_Arduino